sinaghassemi/semanticSegmentation/README.md

 These samples are then stored in a '.h5' file named after the city.

-After training and validation samples are extracted from each of the five cities and in five separate files, These files are combined together and stored in a single file using a MATLBA [code](https://github.com/sinaghassemi/semanticSegmentation/blob/master/generatingSmples/combiningCitiesToADataset_inria.m).
+After training and validation samples are extracted from each of the five cities and in five separate files, These files are combined together and stored in a single file using a MATLAB [code](https://github.com/sinaghassemi/semanticSegmentation/blob/master/generatingSmples/combiningCitiesToADataset_inria.m).

 ## 1.2 Test samples (INRIA datset)